dotzero/vagrant-debian-jessie/README.md

 The following variables are supported:

-    PRESEED — path to custom preseed file.
-May be useful when if you need some customizations for your private base box (user name, passwords etc.):
+* `PRESEED` — path to custom preseed file.
+May be useful when if you need some customizations for your private base box (user name, passwords etc.);

-    LATE_CMD — path to custom late_command.sh.
-May be useful when if you need some customizations for your private base box (user name, passwords etc.):
+* `LATE_CMD` — path to custom late_command.sh.
+May be useful when if you need some customizations for your private base box (user name, passwords etc.);

-    VM_GUI — if set to "yes" or "1", disables headless mode for vm.
-May be useful for debugging installer
+* `VM_GUI` — if set to `yes` or `1`, disables headless mode for vm.
+May be useful for debugging installer;

 ### Notes